MC Hammer: "Better Run Run" (2010)

-M.C.
-Hammer promised to release a track (expected on October 31, 2010) responding to a song by Kanye West featuring Jay-Z which attacked him.
+MC Hammer promised to release a track (expected on October 31, 2010) responding to a song by Kanye West featuring Jay-Z which attacked him.
 On the "So Appalled" track, which features Swizz Beatz and RZA, Jay-Z raps a verse targeting Hammer about his financial dilemma in the 1990s.
-On it Jay says: 'Hammer went broke so you know I'm more focused / I lost 30 mil' so I spent another 30 / 'Cause unlike Hammer 30 million can't hurt me'.
+On it, Jay says: 'Hammer went broke so you know I'm more focused / I lost 30 mil' so I spent another 30 / 'Cause unlike Hammer 30 million can't hurt me'.
 Hammer addressed his displeasure about the diss on Twitter, claiming he would react to Jay-Z on Halloween.

-Hammer released a sample of his "beef" with Jay-Z (aka 'Hell Boy' according to Hammer) in a brief teaser trailer called "Better Run Run" by 'King Hammer'.
+Hammer released a sample of his "beef" with Jay-Z in a brief teaser trailer called "Better Run Run" by 'King Hammer'.
 At one point, it was uncertain if his reaction would be a film video, a music video or a combination of both.
 Regardless, he claimed he would show evidence that 'Jigga worships the devil'.
-It's possible that Jay-Z was offended by an analogy Hammer was conveying in an earlier interview in response to "D.O.A.
+It is possible that Jay-Z was offended by an analogy Hammer was conveying in an earlier interview in response to "D.O.A.
 (Death of Auto-Tune)" on AllHipHop.

 On November 1, Hammer's song with video called "Better Run Run!" hit the web in retaliation to Jay-Z's September 2010 diss towards him.
-M.C. accuses Jigga of being in league (and in the studio) with Satan—and then Hammer defeats the devil and forces Jay to be baptized.
-Speaking on the video, Jacob O'Gara of Ethos Magazine wrote: "What's more likely is that this feud is the last chapter in the tragic cautionary tale of M.C.
-Hammer, a tale that serves as a warning to all present and future kings of hip-hop.
+Hammer accuses Jigga of being in league (and in the studio) with Satan—and then Hammer defeats the devil and forces Jay to be baptized.
+Speaking on the video, Jacob O'Gara of Ethos Magazine wrote: "What's more likely is that this feud is the last chapter in the tragic cautionary tale of MC Hammer, a tale that serves as a warning to all present and future kings of hip-hop.
 Keep your balance on the pedestal and wear the crown strong or you'll have the Devil to pay."

-In an interview with BBC's DJ Semtex, Jay said he didn't mean the verses as a personal attack.
+In an interview with BBC's DJ Semtex, Jay said he did not mean the verses as a personal attack.
 "I didn't know that [Hammer's financial status] wasn't on the table for discussion!" he said.
 "I didn't know I was the first person ever to say that..."
 He continued, "When I say things, I think people believe me so much that they take it a different way — it's, like, not rap anymore at that point.
 I say some great things about him in the book I have coming out [Decoded] — that wasn't a cheap plug," he laughed.
 "He's gonna be embarrassed, I said some really great things about him and people's perception of him.
 But it is what it is, he took it that wrong way, and I didn't know I said anything wrong!"

 "See Her Face" (2011)

-On February 3, 2011, M.C.
-Hammer appeared on The Oprah Winfrey Show premiering the track "See Her Face" via Flipboard.
+On February 3, 2011, MC Hammer appeared on The Oprah Winfrey Show premiering the track "See Her Face" via Flipboard.
 It was the first time Flipboard included music in the application.